panodata/dwdweather2/README.md

   * Add "--categories" option for specifying list of comma-separated category names to import
   * Add acquisition categories "pressure", "cloudiness" and "visibility"
   * Add acquisition resolution "10_minutes" (WIP)
+  * Improve naming of some fields for the "hourly" resolution

 * *Version 0.7*:
   * Adapted to match modified Schema for sun data